Ivanhoe (opera): Production and aftermath

 Ivanhoe closed in July, when the opera house closed for the summer at the end of the opera season.
 When the house re-opened in November, after a delay, Carte produced André Messager's La Basoche (with David Bispham in his first London stage performance) alternating in repertory with six more performances of Ivanhoe (which ran at a substantial loss this time), and then La Basoche alone, closing in January 1892.
 Though praised, La Basoche could not fill the large house, and losses were mounting.
-Carte had commissioned new operas from Cowen, Herman Bemberg, Hamish MacCunn and Goring Thomas.
+Carte had commissioned new operas from Cowen, Thomas, Herman Bemberg and Hamish MacCunn..
 Although Bemberg's opera Elaine was finished, and Cowen's Signa would be completed in March, Carte evidently had decided that producing these would be impracticable or too expensive and that he could not make a success of the new house.
 The Pall Mall Gazette wrote, "The question, then, uppermost is whether Londoners really want English opera at all....
 Mr D'Oyly Carte is to be pitied, and it is hard to see how he can continue to throw his operatic pearls before those who do not value them.
 After all, the Englishman's opera-house is the music-hall."

 Notwithstanding Ivanhoe's initial success, the opera house was a failure, and later writers unfairly blamed Ivanhoe for this failure.
 It was, as critic Herman Klein observed, "the strangest comingling of success and failure ever chronicled in the history of British lyric enterprise!"
 Sir Henry Wood, who had been répétiteur for the production of Ivanhoe, recalled in his autobiography that "[if] Carte had had a repertory of six operas instead of only one, I believe he would have established English opera in London for all time.
 Towards the end of the run of Ivanhoe I was already preparing the Flying Dutchman with Eugène Oudin in the name part.
 He would have been superb.
 However, plans were altered and the Dutchman was shelved."
 After a season of performances by Sarah Bernhardt, Carte was forced to sell the theatre.
 A consortium led by Sir Augustus Harris purchased the house, renaming it the Palace Music Hall and later the Palace Theatre of Varieties.
 The building is known today as the Palace Theatre.